Locations serving zip code: “${zipCode}”

 When a water damage disaster strikes, Michael & Son’s certified restoration and water removal technicians are available to provide 24/7 emergency service.

 Michael & Son Water and Mold works directly with the insurance company.
 Services include fire and smoke restoration, water extraction and flood restoration, sewage cleanup, mold remediation, and crawlspace encapsulation.
-For more information about the Alexandria, VA, water damage restoration company, contact Michael & Son Water and Mold by phone at (910) 444-1644.
+For more information about water damage restoration in Wilmington, contact Michael & Son Water and Mold by phone at (910) 444-1644.

 Select services are not available at all locations.
 Contact a location near you for service availability.